Blackburn Rovers F.C.: Football League commences

 Blackburn Rovers were founder members of the Football League in 1888.
+Their first ever league match was played on 15 September 1888 against Accrington, in which they were held to a 5–5 draw.
+Blackburn Rovers eventually finished 4th in the inaugural Football League table.
+The following season they finished 3rd winning 12 of their 22 matches and scoring more goals than any other club in the competition, including home victories of 7–0 against Aston Villa and 7–1 against Burnley in October, a 9–1 thrashing of Notts County in November, 7–1 against Bolton in December, and an 8–0 win over Stoke in January.

 Blackburn Rovers again reached the FA Cup final on 29 March 1890 at the Kennington Oval.
 The club claimed the trophy for the fourth time, by beating Sheffield Wednesday a hefty 6–1 with left forward William Townley scoring three goals and becoming the first player to achieve a hat-trick in the FA Cup final.

 The 1890–91 season saw Blackburn Rovers win the FA Cup for the fifth time against Notts County with a 3–1 victory.
 During the 1897–98 season the club were relegated but were elected back into the first division at the Football League's AGM along with Newcastle United.
 The season marked the beginning of Bob Crompton's 45-year association with the club, as a player and later an FA Cup-winning manager.

 Early 20th century

 Blackburn Rovers continued to struggle during the early years of the 20th century, but the results began a gradual improvement.
 Major renovations were made to Ewood Park: in 1905 the Darwen End was covered at a cost of £1680 and the new Nuttall Stand was opened on New Year's Day 1907.
 During the first three decades of the 20th century, Blackburn Rovers were still considered a top side in the English league.
 They were First Division champions in 1911–12 and 1913–14, and F.A Cup winners in 1927–28 with a 3–1 victory against Huddersfield Town, but the F.A Cup win was their last major trophy for nearly 70 years.